-Primary Ethics was established to provide young people with the space to explore ethical dilemmas within a secular context.
+Primary Ethics was established to provide schoolchildren with the space to explore ethical dilemmas.

-Following almost eight years of lobbying by parents, the Federation of P&C Associations of NSW and The Ethics Centre, parliament amended the NSW Education Act on 1 December 2010 to give students who don’t attend Special Religious Education/Scripture classes in NSW public schools the legal right to attend philosophical ethics classes as an option to supervised ‘private study.’
+Following almost eight years of lobbying by parents, the Federation of P&C Associations of NSW and The Ethics Centre, the NSW Parliament amended the NSW Education Act on 1 December 2010 to give students who don’t attend Special Religious Education/Scripture classes in NSW public schools the legal right to attend philosophical ethics classes as an alternative to supervised ‘private study.’

-The NSW Government tasked The Ethics Centre to develop and deliver ethics education classes in urban, regional and rural primary schools.
+The NSW Government tasked The Ethics Centre with developing and delivering ethics education classes in urban, regional and rural primary schools.

-Since then, ethics classes have been enthusiastically adopted in over 420 schools in NSW and Primary Ethics has established itself as a highly effective education provider within the public school system.
+Since then, ethics classes have been implemented in over 500 schools in NSW and Primary Ethics has established itself as a highly effective education provider within the public school system.

 Primary Ethics is an independent not-for-profit organisation approved for deductible gift recipient status and is the sole approved provider of ethics classes to NSW public schools.